ivelasq/pipedream/blog/understanding-the-r-pipe/index.md

 ## Acknowledgements

-The author thanks [@gvelasq](https://github.com/gvelasq) for his comments on the first draft of this blog post.
+The author thanks [@gvelasq](https://github.com/gvelasq) for his comments on the first draft of this blog post, and all who replied to the [Twitter thread](https://twitter.com/ivelasq3/status/1483554890152439811) with insights, alternatives, and feedback.

 [^1]: Running the same line without that argument, `mtcars %>% plot(.$hp)`, does run without an error (but is not the plot that we want since it is using `mtcars` as the first argument, as mentioned above).